sytrics/C-SIMJI/README.md

 * The ISS is written in c for performance, the assembly program is written in python for easier syntax.

 * Regarding the assembly syntax, due to the way i parse the lines in python, make sure to NOT INCLUDE SPACES BEFORE INSTRUCTIONS.
-Also the comments are not implemented yet (in a completed line, to comment use an other line) .
+Also the comments are not implemented yet.

 * For each instruction, you'll get the states of the registers in the terminal along with the written instructions corresponding to the line like that :